saoirse-defi/milestone2-vanilla/README.md

 Enemy speed increases when your score passes certain increments.
 This will be outlined to the user using custom sound effects.
 Cusomisation has been implemented in this application, the user has the ability to change the background and game difficulty at the start screen.
 Local storage is then used to track user customisation in between sessions.

+### Considerations

+Geometry Wars 2: Pacifism was released on traditional games consoles with a large amount of screen real estate & dedicated controller.
+While implementing the mobile version of this application, I have encountered several limitations that dramatically reduce the enjoyment one gets from playing this game.
+In the start menu on desktop, the user is able to select their desired difficulty but for mobile I have decided to limit game speed to amateur.
+This is due to reduced time the player has to react to enemy sprites.
+Touch drag was selected to move the player sprite.
+At the early stages of design, this control method seemed like this best of a bad bunch, but it too lacks the necessary accuracy to play the game as intended.
+In order to appreciate this game as it was intended, it is recommended to play this application on a desktop/laptop with a mouse.

 ## UX

 ### Project Goals